kaushal/TheRealSagnew/README.md

-TheRealSagnew is a twitter bot just for Sam Agnew @sagnewshreds
+TheRealSagnew is a twitter bot designed to follow Sam Agnew @sagnewshreds
 ==============================

 What Is This?